ibm-blockchain-wsc/ImmersionWorkshop/docs/xchaincode.md

 3. Run a few tests to get familiar with commercial-bond
 4. Grab commercial-paper if you don't already have it
 5. Setup Debug Smart Contract in Development Mode
+6. Go through existing papercontract function in debugger
-6. Make smart contract updates, test in debugging session
+7. Make smart contract updates, test in debugging session
-7. Make final updates.
+8. Make final updates.
 Package commercial-paper, install and instantiate
-8. Generate function tests, and run through function tests
+9. Generate function tests, and run through function tests
-9. The end!
+10. The end!

 ## Section 1: Clone the commercial-bond smart contract package